ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-09-19-kaggle-kernels-language-python-r.md

 {% endhighlight %}
 </div>

-<p>To see the quality of the kernels we can check how many medals did the kernels receive.
+<p>Maybe R kernels are of better quality?
+To see the quality of the kernels we can check how many medals did the kernels receive.
 We followed the Olympics rule of giving to gold
 medals 3 points, to silver 2 points and to bronze 1 point.</p>

 <img style="width:100%" src="https://raw.githubusercontent.com/ClaudiuCreanga/ClaudiuCreanga.github.io/master/assets/ipynb/kaggle/quality-kernels.jpg" />

-<p>Python kernels got almost twice as many medals than R (2241 compared to 1235), but has a

 <div class="show-the-codes"><p>Show the code</p></div>
 <div class="wrap-the-codes">